fennifith/fennifith.github.io/README.md

-This is a website that displays all of my current projects and applications.
+This is a website that displays my all current projects and applications.
 As [client-side JavaScript is bad](https://jfenn.me/blog/2018-08-19-Client-Side-JavaScript/), it is now written mostly in [Jekyll](https://jekyllrb.com/).
 It does not update its content automatically, but there is [this Node.js script](./scripts/update.js) and [a shell script](./scripts/update.sh) that may be used to update it periodically.

 [![Build Status](https://travis-ci.com/fennifith/fennifith.github.io.svg?branch=master)](https://travis-ci.com/fennifith/fennifith.github.io)